What Are Stocks?

 If you choose to invest on your own, online brokerage sites are the cheapest and fastest way to buy stock.
 Each brokerage will require you to open an account, either online or by calling the company directly to assist you.

 Brokerage companies typically charge a small fee each time you buy shares of an individual stock.
 However, some brokerage companies don’t charge any commission for buying shares of individual stocks.
 If you hire an investment advisor, you may pay a brokerage fee in addition to the commissions your advisor charges.
-Popular brokerage sites include:
+We’ve listed the most popular brokerage sites below, and we’ve linked to their personal trading or brokerage account pages:

 - Ally Invest